Does Liberty Mutual’s RightTrack Save You Money?

 The discount, once applied, is for the lifetime of your policy with Liberty Mutual.

 Can You Drive Safe for 90 Days with the RightTrack Device and Resume Normal Habits after?

 Technically, yes.
-However, the discounts you receive for the lifetime of your policy do not apply if you have an accident, multiple citations applied after the 90 days, or other claims filed.
+However, the discounts you receive on your policy will be canceled if you have an accident, multiple claims, or multiple citations.
 As with any insurance company, when you file a collision or comprehensive claim, your insurance premium may go up.

 Liberty Mutual does offer accident forgiveness on the first accident while holding a policy, but after that, most policyholders report an increase in their premium.
 The discount still applies to your increased premium, but you may no longer save as much.